-Soft external lighting enables night-time arrivals to view beautiful reflections on the adjacent dam.
-Kookaburra is timber-framed but clad in compressed earth bricks we made on site.
+It is timber-framed and clad in compressed earth bricks made on site.
 It is fully insulated and upstairs rooms are air-conditioned.
 Earth bricks are also featured inside, mainly for temperature moderation reasons.
 Like all of our cottages, exposed Australian hardwood timber is extensively featured and downstairs floors are all tiled.
 As part of our commitment to sustainability, toilets are composting ones.
-Drinking water is separate from shower and laundry water and waste systems are streamed to allow maximum recycling.
+Drinking water is separate from shower and laundry water and kitchen waste systems are streamed to allow maximum recycling.

 Condition: Please note that this cottage is not available for use by children under 12 or an older child who can't swim.
-This restriction is due to the immediate proximity of a very deep opaque dam and the risk of an unsupervised child falling in.
+This restriction is due to the adjacent unfenced very deep and opaque dam and the risk of an unsupervised child falling in.
 Voluntary swimming in the dam by guests of any age is prohibited.

 Kookaburra has a spacious farmhouse-style kitchen containing a Stanley wood stove with a water jacket (complementing solar hot water heating) and an Emilia gas stove (with fan-forced oven).
 There is an internally/externally accessed wood cupboard.
 Large bi-folding timber windows above the sink give the kitchen an outdoor feel.
 The kitchen is stocked with every appliance an accomplished cook is likely to require as well as enough crockery/cutlery etc to serve 10.
 The island unit has stools for social food preparation.
 Though the owners fridge will be stocked with private supplies, a separate fridge and drinks bar fridge is provided for guests The dining area, adjacent to the kitchen contains a large extended-leaf english oak dining table with seating for up to 10 people.
 There is a sound system for use with an Ipod or similar.